Animal Bite Investigations

 Should I report an animal bite?

-The Chief Public Health Office receives reports of animal bites from physicians, Public Health Nursing, the Humane Society, and the public.
+Yes, you should report an animal bite to a health care provider or Public Health Nursing.
+The Chief Public Health Office (CPHO) receives reports of animal bites from physicians, Public Health Nursing, the Humane Society, and the public.
 All wild animal bites are of concern.
 Once a biting incident involving a wild animal (such as a bat, fox, raccoon, or skunk) or a serious injury from a domestic animal (pet) is reported, environmental health officers will ensure that steps are taken to locate the animal, arrange for testing or observation, and make appropriate and timely decisions regarding treatment of persons exposed to the animal.

-Under the Public Health Act, human contact with an animal suspected to have rabies or known to be infected with rabies must be reported.
+Under the Public Health Act, a health professional must report human contact with an animal suspected to have rabies or known to be infected with rabies to the CPHO as soon as observed .

 Should my pet be vaccinated for rabies?